Incident DetailsCause of Death:

 A manhunt failed to locate the suspects, who were in a stolen vehicle when stopped, until Hammond detectives arrested them some time later.

-The 37- and 49-year-old suspects were convicted of murder and sentenced to death.
-On February 23, 1949, both men were executed by electrocution.
+The 36- and 48-year-old suspects were convicted of murder and sentenced to death in a change of venue to Jasper County.
+On February 23, 1949, both men were executed by electrocution at the Indiana State Prison in Michigan City.